 At one time or another, we’ve all asked our employees what they would like to receive as a reward for a job well done and 9 times out of 10 they will say they want cash.
-However, recent studies are showing that the real truth is that although employees may say they want a cash incentive, many times they will actually work harder for a trip to the Cayman Islands or an Apple watch.
+However, recent studies are showing that the real truth is that although employees may say they want a cash incentive, many times they will actually work harder for a non-cash reward such as a trip to the Cayman Islands or an Apple watch.

 Psychological research points out that people as decision makers are really two halves of one whole.
 One side is the “should” person and the other is the “want” person.
 On the one hand, you tell yourself you shouldn’t eat that piece of chocolate cake, but the fact is you really want to eat it.
 The non-cash reward is a justifiable “want” in people’s minds.
 It’s free and that fact actually increases the perceived value of the reward for the employee.